tomzx/blog.tomrochette.com-content/computer-science-curricula-2013/article.md

 In the following document, I try to explain to the best of my knowledge various topics that are presented in the [Computer Science Curricula 2013](https://github.com/tomzx/computer-science-curricula-2013).
 I attempt to rate my understanding of the topic on a scale of 1 to 5, where 1 is "no understanding" and 5 is "perfect understanding".
 This value is displayed in bracket in front of each statement I make.

+# Algorithms and Complexity
+## Fundamental Data Structures and Algorithms
+### Graphs and graph algorithms
+#### Shortest-path algorithms (Dijkstra's and Floyd's algorithms)
+[3] In a weighted (directed or undirected) graph, Dijkstra's algorithm initializes all nodes with an infinite value and the starting node with a value of 0 for the initial node.
+Mark all nodes (except the starting node) as unvisited.
+For all the adjacent nodes, compute their distance to the current node and replace their distance if it is smaller than the existing marked distance.
+Once all the adjacent nodes for the current node have been visited, proceed to mark the node as visited.
+If we have reached the target node, we're done.
+Otherwise, pick the node with the smallest distance as current node. and continue the process of visiting adjacent nodes.

+[?]
+Floyd's algorithm <tbc></tbc>

 # Intelligent Systems
 ## Fundamental Issues
 ### What is intelligent behavior?
+#### The Turing test
+[4] The Turing test is a simple test which purpose is to attempt to establish whether an agent can pass as a human being when tested by another agent (generally a human being).

+A tester is put in front of a computer in which he can communicate with the agent/person at the other end.
+This agent may be a human being, or a computer program that attempts to pass as a human being.
+If the tester is unable to tell whether the agent at the other end of the communication channel is human or machine, then this agent has passed the Turing test (and based on this test, can be considered to have human-like communication properties).

 #### Rational versus non-rational reasoning
 [2] Rational reasoning is when something can be explained by a sequence of finite explanations based on logic, one leading to the other, similar to a proof.

 [2] Non-rational reasoning is when something is explained through means such as probabilities.

+### Problem characteristics
+#### Fully versus partially observable
+[4] Fully observable means that the agent can see the whole state of the environment.

+[4] Partially observable means that the agent can only see a part of the state, the state may be noisy or inaccurate due to the agent's sensors.

+#### Single versus multi-agent
+[4] In the single agent case, the agent is evaluating itself only against the environment.

+[4] In the multi-agent case, the agent has to consider the actions of other agents on itself and modify its behavior accordingly.

+#### Deterministic versus stochastic
+[4] An environment may be deterministic, which means that given a known state and action, the agent can determine the final state after the action has been executed.

+[4] On the other hand, a stochastic environment is one in which given a known state, the action that is taken may be randomly selected, or the result of a selected action may result in a random final state.

+#### Static versus dynamic
+[4] When the agent is thinking, it may consider that the environment isn't changing.
+In other words, thinking is done atomically.

+[4] When the agent is thinking, the environment is changing.
+This means that the agent may make a decision that isn't the best given the time it took to compute it.

+#### Discrete versus continuous
+[4] A problem may be composed of discrete steps, which means that only certain values on a continuous axis are possible.
+In other words, there is a finite precision to the values a state can take.

+[3] A problem may be described using continuous values, meaning that there is an infinitesimal distance between two points.

 ### Nature of agents
 #### Autonomous versus semi-autonomous